FELINE HYPERTHYROID TREATMENT PROGRAM

 3. Hospitalization and patient care in the radiotherapy unit

 4. Litter, food, and patient monitoring with radiation monitoring equipment according to stringent state nuclear medicine regulatory guidelines

 5. Time and expertise of the staff

 6. Costs associated with nuclear regulatory licensing and adherence to strict safety guidelines for hospital personnel

 7. Radioactive waste-removal

-The total cost for consultation and I-131 treatment alone is $1300.00.
+The total cost for consultation and I-131 treatment alone is $1350.00.
 Pre-admission diagnostic tests that are deemed necessary or recommended are associated with separate fees.
 These diagnostics may be completed at your primary care veterinary office or at PVS and include such tests as echocardiogram, radiographs, blood work (CBC Chemistry Electrolyte panel, T4, SDMA test), urinalysis and blood pressure.
-In the rare instance that your cat will require an increased dose of therapy, there will be an extra fee for cats that require more than 5 mCi of radioactive iodine for treatment due to the extra expense of the therapy and the extra hospitalization that is required.
+In the rare instance that your cat will require an increased dose of therapy, there will be an extra fee of $250.00 for cats that require more than 5 mCi of radioactive iodine for treatment due to the extra expense of the therapy and the extra hospitalization that is required.

 Charges for the initial pre-admission consultation and any tests completed are due at the time of the consultation appointment, and the remainder of the balance is due at the time of admission for treatment.

 Post treatment progress examination and blood work is recommended four to six weeks after therapy.
 This examination and blood work may be completed at your primary veterinary office or at PVS.